 Grant Fund Academic Forum

-As of the academic year 2012-2013, the student initiative Grant Fund is anchored in the objectives of Academic Forum, and is now named Grant Fund Academic Forum.
+The Grant fund Academic Forum is since 2012 anchored in the objectives of Academic Forum.
 Students and associations can apply for subsidy for activities in the field of the four domains of Academic Forum: Ethics of Science, Reflection on Life, Science & Society, and Cultural Diversity.
 Additional information about the domains can be found on the Academic Forum website.The subsidy applications should be linked to (at least) one of these four domains, and meet the following criteria:

 - The initiatives are new and non-regular activities for and organized by students of Tilburg University (e.g. symposia, lectures, debates, workshops);